liatrio/terraform-azure-github-runner/README.md

   - Including necessary tools in VM Image to reduce startup time for *most* builds
 - *Security*
   - Runner VMs are granted a single use registration token with no additional access to GitHub
-  - Applications are designed with minimal access to other resources and resource groups utilzing Managed Identities for each resource created.
+  - All components utilize Managed Identities for access to other resources, and are granted the least access required to function.

 ## Arcitecture Diagram
 ![Terraform Azure GitHub Runners](https://user-images.githubusercontent.com/100593043/194669700-4cd851ab-b047-4dd4-87bd-81cb4e572e24.png)